 Seek out the wildlife of Scotland

 You may be lucky enough to see Atlantic seals, minke whales and a variety of seabirds among the islands of the Inner Hebrides.
 We've developed a special relationship with the Hebridean Whale and Dolphin Trust, and we'll learn from their staff about the work they're doing to protect whales and dolphins in Hebridean waters.

 Each evening at cocktail hour the entire expedition community gathers in the lounge for an expedition ritual we call Recap.
 As you enjoy cocktails and hors d’oeuvres, your naturalist or historian may give a talk, and your expedition leader will outline the following day’s schedule.
 You may find, as have many others, that Recap remains one of the fondest memories of your expedition experience.

 Savor time aboard ship

 History talks and guest lectures will be offered on some afternoons, as well.
-And, when the ship is underway, it’s a wonderful time to stand on deck to enjoy the beauty of the Scottish countryside, visit the well-appointed library, or the bridge to see the calm ritual of navigation unfold.
+And, when your cruise to Scotland is underway, it’s a wonderful time to stand on deck to enjoy the beauty of the Scottish countryside, visit the well-appointed library, or the bridge to see the calm ritual of navigation unfold.